George West in Live Oak County, Texas — The American South (West South Central)

 The church expanded in 1925 as George West-Three Rivers charge of the Methodist Episcopal Church, South.
 In 1939, the conference united nationally and dropped "South" and "Episcopal".
 By 1947, the church owned six adjoining lots.
 In spite of devastating droughts, floods, and economic downturns, members remained faithful.
 A new parsonage designed and contracted by members, Jessie and J.C.
 Gilstrap, was built in 1954 with donated labor and salvaged brick from the closed Simmons School.
 By 1963, members renovated the vernacular church with a postmodern design including stained glass windows donated from past memorials.
 The conference united with the Evangelical United Brethren and the church was renamed George West First United Methodist Church.

-efforts reached to Calliham, Mikeska, and Clegg, on to San Antonio, New Orleans, Korea, and Africa.
+Mission efforts reached to Calliham, Mikeska, and Clegg, on to San Antonio, New Orleans, Korea, and Africa.
 In 2005, the church became a five star church by giving to all five mission areas of Texas Methodists.
 Walks to Emmaus, children's programs, teacher appreciation and senior luncheons are among ongoing ministries.

 Erected 2016 by Texas Historical Commission.
 (Marker Number 18460.)

 Location.
 28° 20.054′ N, 98° 7.012′ W. Marker is in George West, Texas, in Live Oak County.
-Marker is at the intersection of Crockett Street and San Antonio Street, on the right when traveling east on Crockett Street.
+It is at the intersection of Crockett Street and San Antonio Street, on the right when traveling east on Crockett Street.
 The marker is located in the courtyard of the church.
 Touch for map.
 Marker is at or near this postal address: 501 Crockett Street, George West TX 78022, United States of America.
 Touch for directions.